Remote-Sensing-of-Vegetation/Remote-Sensing-of-Vegetation.github.io/_posts/2016-08-29-PLS-Path-Modelling-Tutorial.markdown

 #### Predict Richness!

-simulate the PLS-PM interactions.
+Simulate the PLS-PM interactions.
 All variables are linear relationships.
 See: Lopatin, J., Galleguillos, M., Fassnacht, F. E., Ceballos, A., & Hernández, J. (2015).
 Using a Multistructural Object-Based LiDAR Approach to Estimate Vascular Plant Richness in Mediterranean Forests With Complex Structure.
 IEEE Geoscience and Remote Sensing Letters, 12(5), 1008-1012.

 #### Create the outer model